Systems & Strategic Philosophy

 Long-Horizon Thinking

-Short-term optimisation is seductive.
-It produces immediate metrics.
-It rewards reaction.
+Short-term optimisation rewards reaction.

-Long-horizon design asks different questions:
+Long-horizon design asks different questions

 Durability requires temporal discipline.